-Zucchini, Tapenade and Feta Cheese Bites
+Zucchini, Tapenade, and Feta Bites

 These pretty and tasty bites come together in minutes.
 You can use a packaged tapenade or make your own.
-I'll be sharing a recipe for kalamata tapenade in a couple of weeks.
-Stay tuned for that since it's perfect with the feta cheese in these.

-- a 6" zucchini cut on the diagonal into 1/4" slices
+- a 6″ zucchini cut on the diagonal into 1/4″ slices

 - 1/4 cup tapenade (black olive puree)

-- 1/4 cup crumbled California cow's milk Feta cheese
+- 1/4 cup crumbled feta cheese

 - 6 large basil leaves, each torn into 4 pieces